noorudd-in/HabiTech/README.md

 - `Tailwind CSS`
 - `Vite`

-## 📦 Libraries
+## 📦 Libraries & Why I am using it?

-- `Framer Motion`
+- `Framer Motion: For seamless animations`
-- `Axios`
-- `DayJS`
-- `Recharts`
+- `Axios: To handle API calls`
+- `DayJS: For Date & Time manipulation`
+- `Recharts: For plotting graphs and charts`
-- `React Hot Toast`
+- `React Hot Toast: To provide awesome UI notifications (like alerts)`
+- `Driver.js: For onboarding user experience`
+- `Papaparse: To parse CSV files and convert them to strings, arrays, objects, etc`
+- `React-CSV: To generate errorless CSV file from strings and JSON`
+- `React-Datepicker: Just like datepicker but with addional functionality`
+- `React Router DOM: For page routing`
+- `Circular Progressbar: For displaying progressbar as a timer`

 ## 🚦 Running the project

-To run the project in your local environment, you need to follow the below steps:
+To run the project in your local environment, follow the below steps:

 1. Clone the repository to your local machine.
 2. Replace **API_URL** inside `src > constants > index.js` with your API URL.
-You can also create a dummy JSON file and watch it in a local host and enter that localhost URL here.
+Alternatively, create a dummy JSON file and watch it in a local host and enter that localhost URL here.
 3. Run `npm install` or `yarn` in the project directory to install the required dependencies.
-4. Run `npm run install` or `yarn start` to get the project started.
+4. Run `npm run dev` or `yarn start` to get the project started.
 5. Open http://localhost:5173 (or the address shown in your console) in your web browser to view the app.
-6. Enable responsive view and view it in a mobile screen to get better UI experience.
+6. Enable responsive view and check it in a mobile screen to get better UI experience.

 ## 🧠 What New I Learnt?

+- Spending a good amount of time on designing the app before writing a code is must.
+- How to reduce a good amount of API calls and increase performance.
 - Learnt about dayjs library and how can we add, subtract, format, manipulate dates and how to show humanised format of dates and time.
 - Learnt how we cannot use `bg-${status ? "green" : "red"}-500` in tailwind css since tailwind cannot parse broken css classes.
 Instead we need to do like `${status ? "bg-green-500" : "bg-red-500"}`
-- How to use onTap, Scale, AnimatePresence, motion from Framer Motion.
+- Learnt animation techniques like onTap, Scale, AnimatePresence, motion, onDrag from Framer Motion.
-- How to manage global store with Context API using useReducer (An alternative experience of Redux).
+- How to manage global store with Context API using useReducer (An alternative solution of Redux).
-- How to implement debounce in ReactJS (I though it's same implementation as in JS but no!) to handle multiple requests in a short time.
+- Why and how to use debounce/throttling.
+- How to work with CVS files, Blob datas, and audio files.

 ## 🚀 Planned Features